oracle/oraclesolaris-contrib/REST/python/notebooks/installing_jupyter_on_Oracle_Solaris.md

 demo@demo-jupyter:~/projects$ export PATH=$PATH:/opt/developerstudio12.6/bin
 ```

-Now we can pull Jupyter and all it's dependencies:
+Now we can activate the `virtualenv` and pull Jupyter and all it's dependencies:

 ```bash
 demo@demo-jupyter:~/projects$ source jupyter-env/bin/activate